 The basics should consists of gloves, probe, knife, Gator digger, (trowel) 24" x 18" ground cloth, and a two pocket apron.
 Tool belt pouches are a good choice that will hold all of the above to include your finds and trash.
 The "tarp clip" and "S" hook can be purchased at your local Home Depot.
 The tarp clip is perfect for attaching to your ground cloth since it is made of a hard plastic.
 Years ago it was fine to carry a marine knife in your tool belt on school property or even in public parks.
 Doing so these days could possibly be asking for trouble.
 Best to leave it in the vehicle (or at home) and stick to something like the Gator digger or the White's Digmaster® Digger.

 The tool belt below is a modified Bucketboss Tool Belt #BUB55033.
 It can be purchased at Safety Gear.
 Price: $36.99 (12-22-2015).

 Click picture to enlarge tool belt.

+This is the shovel that I use for relic hunting.
 I usually just "drag" it behind me while in the field.

 That keeps the shovel head away from the metal detector coil and I don't have to carry it.